-American Gene Mourns the Passing of Co-Founder, Roscoe Brady, M.D.
+American Gene Mourns the Passing of Chief Scientific Advisor, Roscoe Brady, M.D.

 For more than 50 years Dr. Brady studied these hereditary disorders, identifying the causes of Gaucher’s, Neimann-Pick, Fabry, and Tay-Sachs diseases.
 He and his colleagues developed diagnostic tests and spearheaded the development of enzyme replacement therapy for these and other lysosomal storage diseases, which led to the first effective treatment for many rare disorders.
 Along the way he published hundreds of research articles, trained many doctors, received several well-deserved awards and until very recently he regularly attended and contributed to the discussions at NINDS grand rounds and scientific conferences.
 Dr. Brady epitomizes what is special and uniquely valuable about the NIH intramural program.